M/V Sam Laud

-The M/V Sam Laud is named in honor of Sam Laud, former chairman of American Steamship Companys parent corporation, GATX.
+The M/V Sam Laud is named in honor of Sam Laud, former chairman of American Steamship Companys former parent corporation, GATX.

 The M/V Sam Laud was built by Bay Shipbuilding Company at Sturgeon Bay, WI and entered service in April 1975.

 The M/V Sam Laud is powered by two 3500 HP General Motors Electro Motive Division (EMD) diesel engines.
 The vessel uses a conveyor system below its cargo holds to transport cargo to an inclined conveyor system that elevates the cargo to the deck-mounted boom conveyor.
 For maneuvering in port, the vessel is equipped with 1,000 HP bow and 600 HP stern thrusters.